Once the application is installed, there are a few items that must be configured before Graylog may be started for the first time. Both the Graylog

 All default file locations are listed here.

-- Entries are generally expected to be a single line of the form, one of the following:
+- Entries are generally a single line:

 - White space that appears between the property name and property value is ignored, so the following are equivalent:

 White space at the beginning of the line is also ignored.

 Lines that start with the comment characters

 #are ignored.
 Blank lines are also ignored.

 The property value is generally terminated by the end of the line.

 White space following the property value is not ignored, and is treated as part of the property value.